 And not just the central characters but the supporting cast has also acted superbly well.
 There was not a single dull or boring moment in the entire show for me.
 And that I guess says a lot about the supporting cast and the sub-plots.

-Absurd Situations – Si Jin is a soldier with, what appears like, superhuman qualities. ((Spoiler Alert)) There is a scene where he is shot by terrorists with AK-47, he arrives at the hospital as a critical patient, suffers a cardiac arrest, receives shock treatment and boom he is back on his feet ready to take on the antagonist.
+Absurd Situations – Si Jin is a soldier with, what appears like, superhuman qualities. ((Spoiler Alert)) There is a scene where he is shot by terrorists with an AK-47, he arrives at the hospital as a critical patient, suffers a cardiac arrest, receives shock treatment and boom! within a few hours, he is back on his feet ready to take on the antagonist.
 Yeah right!
 But this is a K-drama yaha sab chalta hain (anything is accepted).

 I give the show 4.5 out of 5 rating.
 Descendants of the Sun is one of the most successful shows of 2016 with record-breaking viewership ratings and it has definitely earned every praise that is being showered upon it.
 This show is a MUST MUST watch.